 An extensive, interactive practical exercise involving the full range of the investigation process.
 Working in small teams, the group produces an investigation report to present to a ‘safety manager’, having to justify their processes, methods and conclusions.
 Provides the course participants with the confidence that they can produce investigations that result in ‘safety improvements’

 Discounts apply for multiple students from the same organisation on the same course.
-Please contact the Client Manager for details.
+Please contact the Projects Manager for details.

 Full payment is required before attendance at the workshop.

 Fees for this course include GST.